 1 What percentage of credit must be for a Code purpose to qualify the transaction as being wholly or predominantly for a Code purpose?

-This question is answered in section 5(4) of the NCC.
+This question is answered in the NCC (s 5(4)).
 Credit will be provided wholly or predominantly for business, domestic or household purposes if:

 amore than half of the credit is intended to be used for a Code purpose; or